ELETTRA-SincrotroneTrieste/qumbia-svg/index.md

 Items, that map the *nodes* defined in the *svg* DOM document, can be accessed in a very simple fashion by means of their *id* within the *square brackets* operator defined in the QuDom and QuDomElement classes.
-Slash ('/') separate *ids* can be specified to traverse the DOM more efficiently using a hierarchical path.
+Slash ('/') separate *ids* can be specified to traverse the DOM more efficiently through a hierarchical path.

 ```cpp
 const QuDom* qudom = m_qusvg->quDom(); // m_qusvg is a reference to QuSvg